-Scrum is built on the observation that software development is a very complex endeavour.
+Scrum is built on the observation that software development is a very complex endeavor.
 As we work together, our understanding of both the problem and the solution grows.
 This requires collaboration between the people that are doing the work.
-By bringing in our individual perspective, expertise, creativity and wisdom, we have a better chance of making sense of this complex problem we’re trying to solve.
+By bringing in our individual perspective, expertise, creativity, and wisdom, we have a better chance of making sense of this complex problem we’re trying to solve.
 Central to this collaboration are conversations, as Tobias Meyer puts it in his book ‘The People’s Scrum’.
 Conversations about what has been done, what should be done next and whether or not that actually worked.

 Scrum provides a minimal set of boundaries (five events, three roles, three artifacts) to have the appropriate conversations at the appropriate time with the appropriate people.
 It focusses our conversations on what is important at that point in time, as part of the empirical process of Scrum.

 “Scrum provides a minimal set of boundaries (five events, three roles, three artifacts) to have the appropriate conversations at the appropriate time with the appropriate people.”

 Spending time on the Scrum events is incredibly valuable as it helps us plan the work, align our work with the problem that we’re trying to solve and to continuously improve our process through timely reflection.
 Within the complex domain of software development, this is not a luxury but a necessity.